Design of tunable acoustic metamaterials with periodic piezoelectric microstructure: Numerical experiments

 In all cases the comparison of the Floquet-Bloch spectrum obtained for $\lambda$=0, in figures (a), and $\lambda \approx \lambda_R \simeq -1.0368$ , in figures (b), is performed.
-The curves report the values of the dimensionless angular frequency $\omega \, h \sqrt{\rho^{PVDF}}/\sqrt{C^{PVDF}_{3333}}$, against the curvilinear abscissa $\Xi$.
+The curves report the values of the dimensionless angular frequency $\omega \, d \sqrt{\rho^{PVDF}}/\sqrt{C^{PVDF}_{3333}}$, against the curvilinear abscissa $\Xi$.
 The first 20 branches of the spectrum are taken into account.
 More specifically, the case with the smallest resonator ($R/d$=0.3) is shown in Figure \ref{figure4}.
-By comparing the results obtained for $\lambda$=0, Figure \ref{figure4}(a), i.e. the case of standard piezoelectric ring, with those for $\lambda \approx \lambda_R$, Figure \ref{figure4}(b) $\textit{resonant}$ value, it emerges that the total low-frequency band gap, between the 1$^{st}$ and the 2$^{nd}$ optical branches, becomes noticeably wider.
-Moreover, the two acoustic branches and the 1$^{st}$ optical branch remains almost unchanged as $\lambda$ varies, while in the considered frequency range a higher spectral density is detected for the remaining optical branches.
-More specifically, the case with the smallest resonator ($R/d$=0.3) is shown in Figure \ref{figure4}.
-By comparing the results obtained for $\lambda$=0, Figure \ref{figure4}(a), i.e. the case of standard piezoelectric ring, with those for $\lambda \approx \lambda_R$, Figure \ref{figure4}(b) $\textit{resonant}$ value, it emerges that the total low-frequency band gap, between the 1$^{st}$ and the 2$^{nd}$ optical branches, becomes noticeably wider.
-Moreover, the two acoustic branches and the 1$^{st}$ optical branch remains almost unchanged as $\lambda$ varies, while in the considered frequency range a higher spectral density is detected for the remaining optical branches.\\ In Figure \ref{figure5} the case with $R/d$=0.35 is taken into account.
+By comparing the results obtained for $\lambda$=0, Figure \ref{figure4}(a), i.e. the case of standard (non shunted) piezoelectric ring, with those for $\lambda \approx \lambda_R$ i.e. $\textit{resonant}$ value, Figure \ref{figure4}(b), it emerges that the total low-frequency band gap, between the 1$^{st}$ and the 2$^{nd}$ optical branches, becomes noticeably wider.
+Moreover, the two acoustic branches and the 1$^{st}$ optical branch remain almost unchanged as $\lambda$ varies, while in the considered frequency range a higher spectral density is detected for the remaining optical branches.\\ In Figure \ref{figure5} the case with $R/d$=0.35 is taken into account.
 In this case for $\lambda$=0, Fig. \ref{figure5}(a), three total band gaps are found.
 Indeed, besides the wider low frequency band gap, between the first and the second optical branches, two more narrow band gaps appear at higher frequencies in the considered range (between the 6$^{th}$ and the 7$^{th}$ optical branches and between the 11$^{th}$ and the 12$^{th}$ optical branches, respectively).
-Passing to $\lambda \approx \lambda_R$, in Fig. \ref{figure5}(b), it is noticed that the low frequency band gap opens, the two further total band gaps disappear, while a new total band gap forms between the eight and the ninth optical branches.
+Passing to $\lambda \approx \lambda_R$, in Fig. \ref{figure5}(b), it is noticed that the low frequency band gap opens, the two further total band gaps disappear, while a new total band gap forms between the 8$^{th}$ and the 9$^{th}$ optical branches.\\ Finally, in Figure \ref{figure6} the ratio $R/d$=0.4 is considered.
+By comparing the Floquet-Bloch spectra for $\lambda$=0 and $\lambda \approx \lambda_R$, it stands to reason that in the first case, Fig. \ref{figure6}(a), a very dense spectrum is found, with acoustic optical branches intersecting each other over and over, without total band gaps.
+On the other hand, in the second case, Fig. \ref{figure6}(b), a wide low frequency band gap is detected, together with three further total band gaps opening between optical branches 6$^{th}$-7$^{th}$, 12$^{th}$-13$^{th}$ and 13$^{th}$-14$^{th}$, respectively.